Vitro Architectural Glass

 Working within a sensitive marine life setting with specific environmental parameters, the design team put much thought into the glass specification.

-“Given the fact that the glass pyramid is a dominant envelope of the space, the glazing choice played a crucial role in achieving [performance] goals,” confirmed Seonhee Kim, AIA, NOMA, LEED® AP BD+C, WELL AP, EcoDistricts AP, director of sustainability, principal, Design Collaborative, Baltimore.
+“Given the fact that the glass pyramid is a dominant envelope of the space, the glazing choice played a crucial role in achieving [performance] goals,” confirmed Seonhee Kim, AIA, NOMA, LEED® AP BD+C, WELL AP, EcoDistricts AP, director of sustainability, principal, Design Collective, Baltimore.

 Photography by Federal Hill Photography, LLC